Applicant

 By Emma MacMillan, Studio Manager

-Graphic design is defined as the arrangement of type and visual elements along with specifications for paper, ink colors, and printing processes that, when combined, convey a visual message.[1]
-The graphic design stage includes concepting, page layout, typography, illustration, photography selection, color decisions, and producing final computer files.
+Graphic design is defined as the arrangement of type and visual elements along with specifications for paper, ink colours, and printing processes that, when combined, convey a visual message.[1]
+The graphic design stage includes concepting, page layout, typography, illustration, photography selection, colour decisions, and producing final computer files.

 Creating artwork requires taking multiple factors into account.
 Here are some of the most important elements to consider: